SpenceKonde/megaTinyCore/README.md

 ### [Making a cheap UPDI programmer](MakeUPDIProgrammer.md)

 # Core status
 * Everything should work now - but testing has been very scant.
 Please help out and test stuff if you have the hardware!
-* PWM on the Timer D pins (10, 11 on x16, 12,13 on x17) takes 1 ms to turn on or off, and during this time, the other Timer D PWM channel will be disabled.
-This applies to digitalWrite() or analogWrite of 0 or 255 while it is currently outputting PWM, and analogWrite of 1~254 while the pin is not currently outputting PWM.
-We are looking at a better solution (#51)
 * Upload uses jtag2updi programmer.
 Upload using programmer and burn bootloader use the selected programmer.